 A course to provide the student with a knowledge of the melodic and harmonic capabilities of the guitar's fingerboard.
 Scale and interval patterns, chords and cadence types, harmonization of melodies, figures bass and sight-reading.
 J. McFadden.
-For guitar majors or P.I.
-Not offered 2009-10.
+For Guitar majors or P.I.

-PMU425H1 Guitar Pedagogy 0.
+PMU425H1 Guitar Pedagogy

 Topics covered will include methods for the beginning student, studies (both pedagogical and concert), technique manuals, practice guides, masterclass teaching, classroom teaching, graded repertoire series, community outreach techniques, and physiological approaches to remedial students.
 In addition, students will gain practical experience through mock lesson situations.
 J. McFadden.
-For guitar majors or P.I.
-Not offered 2009-10.
+For Guitar majors or P.I.